September 15th 2017 saw the release of my first non-fiction book, Heroines of the Medieval World.

 What others are saying about Heroines of the Medieval World

-Thanks to the Review blog for being quick off the mark with this fabulous, wonderful, amazing review from Karrie Stone : “Sharon has a wonderful way of writing, it appears effortless, easy and utterly fascinating.”
+Thanks to the Review blog for being quick off the mark with this fabulous, wonderful, amazing review from Karrie Stone on the day of release: “Sharon has a wonderful way of writing, it appears effortless, easy and utterly fascinating.”

 A fabulous, You Tube video review from Lil’s Vintage World: “This book is the depiction of women’s history, if you say ‘if you love women’s history, then you have to get this book….
 The writing is … really addictive”.